Battle of Tora Bora: Battle

-On December 3, Hazrat Ali, one of the Afghan commanders, announced that the push to capture the mountain stronghold would begin.
-However, Hazarat Ali's failure to properly communicate the plan of attack to the other commanders resulted in many fighters being ill-prepared at the outset of the offensive.
-On December 5, the Afghan fighters wrested control of the low ground below the mountain caves from the Al-Qaeda fighters.
+On 3 December, Hazrat Ali, one of the Afghan commanders, announced that the push to capture the mountain stronghold would begin.
+However, Ali's failure to properly communicate the plan of attack to the other commanders resulted in many fighters being ill-prepared at the outset of the offensive.
+On 5 December, the Afghan fighters wrested control of the low ground below the mountain caves from the al-Qaeda fighters.
 The Jawbreaker team and Special Forces teams equipped with laser designators called in Air Force bombers to take out targets; non-stop heavy air strikes including laser-guided bombs and missiles lasted for 72 hours.

 The tribal militias that the U.S. coalition was coordinating with lacked the motivation to engage in the fight wholeheartedly.
-To them, Al-Qaeda was a group of fellow Muslims, and with the battle taking place during Ramadan, the fighters would retire every evening to break their fast and spend time with their families off the mountain.
-Moreover, the two Afghan commanders, Hazrat Ali and Mohammed Zaman, had a strong dislike and mutual distrust of each other.
-As a result, their factions often shot at each other instead of focusing on fighting Al-Qaeda.
+To them, al-Qaeda was a group of fellow Muslims, and with the battle taking place during the Islamic holy month of Ramadan, the fighters would retire every evening to break their fast and spend time with their families off the mountain.
+Moreover, the two Afghan commanders, Ali and Mohammed Zaman, had a strong dislike and mutual distrust of each other.
+As a result, their factions often shot at each other instead of focusing on fighting al-Qaeda.
 The animosity between the leaders and their respective militias was not a favorable sign for a successful outcome against a determined and cohesive enemy.